 Maine is one of the beautiful states located on the easternmost side of New England.
 It has become famous for travelers due to the unique natural features the state owns: glacier-carved lush interior and stunning jagged coast that extends up to the Atlantic Ocean.
 Maine is teeming with natural wonders that serve as perfect venues for a wide range of outdoor activities.
 From picturesque scenery to extreme recreational trips, Maine has all the reasons why this is a favorite place of nature-lovers and thrill-seekers.

-The main entry point of tourists either from overseas or nearby cities is Boston, the largest city of New England.
+The main entry point of tourists either from overseas or nearby cities is Boston, the largest city in New England.
 From Boston, there are train and bus services that lead to major points of the US state of Maine.
 When getting around, the most ideal way is through car or rented campervan.
-There are also buses that have routes to some of Maine’s top destinations.
+Some buses have routes to some of Maine’s top destinations.

 Acadia National Park tops the list of must-see attractions in Maine.
 This world-famous destination beams with a stunning stretch of coastlines, lush forests, rugged mountain ranges and majestic lakes.
 For outdoor and nature enthusiasts, this park will surely render satisfaction and enjoyment.
 Going to the park is an adventure in itself, as the roads leading there are rick of captivating natural scenery.